Sathyanesan-Lab/Sathyanesan-Lab.github.io/People/index.md

     </div>
       <div class="splash-block">
           <h2>Aaron Sathyanesan, PhD</h2>
           <p> Aaron did his undergrad in Bioengineering at Bharathidasan University, India, followed by a junior research fellowship in biophysics at the AU-KBC Resarch Center in Chennai, India.
 He then moved to the US to complete his PhD in neuroscience at UMBC with Dr. Weihong Lin.
 He completed his postdoctoral fellowship with Dr. Vittorio Gallo at the Children's National Research Institute in Washington DC, followed by a research faculty position also at Children's National.
-Aaron joined UD as a tenure-track assitant professor in 2022. </p>
+Aaron joined UD as a tenure-track assitant professor in the department of biology in 2022.
+He has a joint appointment in the department of electrical and computer engineering in the school of engineering at UD.</p>
           <p>Also, Tolkien Supernerd.</p>
       </div>
   </div>